Dr. Hootan Daneshmand

 Yes, they can deflate (rupture), but this is generally not harmful to your health.
 The saltwater is merely reabsorbed by the body and the affected breast will flatten.
 Rupture of saline-filled implants occurs at about 1% per year, per implant.
 A breast implant revision procedure is the simplest solution for deflation problems.
 During this procedure, plastic surgeons just replace the deflated implants with new implants in the pre-existing implant pockets.
 You can also request a larger implant or a different type of implant during a breast implant revision surgery.

 Capsular contracture occurs when the body forms thick scar tissue around a breast implant following a breast augmentation surgery.
 This is not a dangerous condition, but it can cause the breast to become tight, hard, and unattractive.
 Evidence supports that breast massage after surgery can help to decrease the risk of capsular contracture.
 Additionally, placing the breast implants under the pectoralis major muscles can reduce the risk of capsular contracture.

 Will Breast Implants Increase My Risk of Breast Cancer?

-The breast implants themselves do not cause cancer.
+The breast implants themselves do not cause breast cancer, but they may lead to breast implant-associated squamous cell carcinoma (BIA-SCC), which is different than regular breast cancer.
 There is a slight decrease in mammographic breast tissue visualization after implants and additional modalities such as ultrasound or MRI may be used to aid in screening.
 As of now, evidence suggests that women who have undergone previous surgeries on their breasts do not develop breast cancer at a higher rate than women with natural breasts.